 The Division or its Agent will automatically re-assign a Member into the CCO in which he or she was most recently assigned if the Member has a temporary loss of eligibility, defined as less than sixty (60) Calendar Days.

-The Division will only retroactively enroll newborns in category of eligibility 088- pregnant women and infants.
+The Division will only retroactively enroll newborns in the categories of eligibility containing children under one (1).